CesiumGS/cesium-unreal/Documentation/using-prerelease-packages.md

 Once you've downloaded the appropriate ZIP, move on to [installing a Cesium for Unreal ZIP](#installing-a-cesium-for-unreal-zip).

-## A pre-release version from a branch
+## Download a pre-release version from a branch or commit

 To download a pre-release version built from a branch (or a commit), click the green check ✔️ at the top of the list of files in the branch: